Tight triangulations of closed 3-manifolds: Introduction

 In Section 5, we consider fields of characteristic 2.
-According to Proposition \ref{prop:BDTh2.24}, every neighbourly and stacked closed 3-manifold $M$ is $\ZZ_2$-tight.
+According to Proposition \ref{prop:BDTh2.24}, every neighbourly, stacked, closed, triangulated 3-manifold $M$ is $\ZZ_2$-tight.
 We do not know whether the converse is true or not.
-But in this paper we prove that if $M$ is a $\ZZ_2$-tight triangulated closed 3-manifold with $f_0(M) \leq 71$ or $\beta_1(M; \ZZ_2) \leq 188$, then $M$ must be stacked and neighbourly (and therefore $\binom{f_0(M)-4}{2} = 10\beta_1(M; \ZZ_2)$).
-We also show that, in general, each vertex link of a $\ZZ_2$-tight closed 3-manifold must be a connected sum of $I$'s and $S^2_4$'s.
-Further, we prove that any $\ZZ_2$-tight triangulated closed 3-manifold $M$ satisfies the following upper bound on $f_0(M)$:
+But in this paper we prove that if $M$ is a $\ZZ_2$-tight, closed, triangulated 3-manifold with $f_0(M) \leq 71$ or $\beta_1(M; \ZZ_2) \leq 188$, then $M$ must be stacked and neighbourly (and therefore $\binom{f_0(M)-4}{2} = 10\beta_1(M; \ZZ_2)$).
+We also show that, in general, each vertex link of a $\ZZ_2$-tight, closed, triangulated 3-manifold must be a connected sum of $I$'s and $S^2_4$'s.
+Further, we prove that any $\ZZ_2$-tight, closed, triangulated 3-manifold $M$ satisfies the following upper bound on $f_0(M)$:

 Equality holds here if and only if $M$ is locally icosian.
 In conjunction with the fact that $\binom{f_0(M)-4}{2} = 10\beta_1(M; \ZZ_2)$ when $f_0(M) \leq 71$, this inequality improves upon the upper bound of Proposition \ref{prop:Spreer} in case $l=1$.
-We also prove that, if there is a non-stacked $\FF$-tight triangulated 3-manifold $M$, then its integral homology group $H_1(M;\ZZ)$ must have an element of order 2.
+We also prove that, if there is a non-stacked, $\FF$-tight, triangulated 3-manifold $M$, then its integral homology group $H_1(M;\ZZ)$ must have an element of order 2.
 The results of Section 5 were largely suggested by extensive machine computations using simpcomp \cite{ES}.
 Altogether, these results impose severe restrictions on the topology of $3$-manifolds admitting tight triangulations (cf. Corollary \ref{coro:5.14}).

-In Section 6, we present some examples to show that the converses/generalizations of several results proved here are not true.
+In Section 6, we present some examples to show that converses and generalizations of several results proved here are not true.

+\begin{remark} {\rm Tight triangulations of $3$-manifolds are not as rare as one might think.
+Recently, it has been found in \cite{BDSS2} that $(20m+9)$-vertex tight, triangulated $3$-manifolds exist for all $m\leq 5$.
+The paper \cite{BDSS2} lists 76 non-isomorphic tight triangulations with these parameters including Walkup's $9$-vertex $3$-dimensional Klein bottle.
+Existence of these examples makes it natural to pose the following conjecture. } \end{remark}